-But it took me a good 10 years (possibly closer to 12) before I actually filled in the forms with my then employer and started having a small percentage – 3 to 5% – taken out of my before-tax pay and put straight into super.
+But it took me a good 10 years (possibly closer to 12) before I actually filled in the forms with my then employer and started having a small percentage – 3% to 5% – taken out of my before-tax pay and put straight into super.
 I haven’t done it continuously since then, but whenever I’ve felt I’ve had a few extra dollars in my pay packet, I have.
 So, what’s been the result?

 Now I can see the benefits have been enormous.
-I have a superannuation balance that is more than twice the national average.
+I have a super balance that is more than twice the national average.
 This is despite one extended break from the workforce, and a late start into paid work due to overseas study and travels.
 I’m now reasonably confident that while I may not have a rich retirement, I will be able to have a reasonably comfortable one.

 As a freelancer in an industry that’s not exactly growing, this provides enormous comfort for both myself and my small family.
 A career in superannuation reporting doesn’t make for great dinner party conversation, but it does mean I will be able to continue going to dinner parties into my retirement.
-Not because it’s paid me the big bucks but because it has given me the knowledge to be able to make my limited ‘bucks’ go further.

 The right stuff